Can Cat Litter Cause Diarrhea in Your Kitty?

 Campylobacter is a type of bacteria that can survive for long periods of time in cat urine and cat feces.
 The bacterial infection it causes - campylobacteriosis - can give your kitty diarrhea.
 It may spread when waste or contaminated litter is ingested.
 Campylobacteriosis is also zoonotic.

 If your cat becomes sick with campylobacteriosis or rotavirus, you can stop the bacterial infection from spreading by cleaning his litter box regularly and thoroughly.
-Wear gloves, and change the litter completely each month.
+Wear gloves and know when to change cat litter completely each month.
+However, if your cat is using the litter box at least 3-5 times a day, then you should change it regularly.
 Scrubbing your cat’s litter box with soap and hot water will help, too.
 These practices, along with numerous litter box cleaning hacks, will keep your cat (and you!) diarrhea-free.

 Parasites in Cat Litter